EXPORT TRADE

 Advantages of direct exportation

-1. It involves the exporter himself and therefore reduce the cost of exportation.
-In this way exports can be sold cheaply in foreign markets and attract many customers hence big sales and profits.
+1. It involves the exporter directly and therefore reduces the cost of exportation.
+In this way, exports can be sold cheaply in foreign markets and attract many customers, hence big sales and profits.

-2. It enables the exporter to be familiar with the changing market conditions, in this case he can export goods more effectively.
+2. It enables the exporter to be familiar with changing market conditions; in this case, he can export goods more effectively.

 Disadvantages of direct exportation